cmusphinx/cmusphinx.github.io/wiki/webresources.md

 The website contents are the following:

- 1.  api - API documentation for pocketsphinx and sphinxbase
+ 1.  doc - API documentation for pocketsphinx and sphinxbase and sphinx4
- 2.  doc - documentation folders from all sphinx packages, probably we need to merge that with wiki
- 3.  wiki - our wiki
+ 2.  wiki - our wiki
- 4.  wordpress - our CMS
- 5.  sphinx4 - javadoc for sphinx4
- 6.  old - various old data, losely organized, we need to remove this one day
+ 3. _pages - blog posts

 And the following files